General Instructions for Surface Preparation of Concrete Substrates for Application of a Polymer Floor Coating or Overlay System

 Fatty Acids

-The clean looking surface below this discolored layer is nonetheless saturated with fatty acids, and they must be emulsified in order to lift out the contaminants in order to achieve proper adhesion of the polymer system.
+The clean looking surface below this discolored layer is nonetheless saturated with fatty acids, and they must be emulsified in order to lift out the contaminants and achieve proper adhesion of the polymer system.

 Related: Top Seven Reasons to Epoxy Coat Your Garage Floor